Louise Borja Muna

 Louise Borja Muna is a Guamanian singer, radio host, and politician.
-Muna serves as a Republican senator in the Guam Legislature from 2017 to 2021.
+Muna served as a Republican senator in the Guam Legislature from 2017 to 2021.

 Early life

 Muna's father was David Rapolla Borja.
 Muna's mother is Gloria Leddy Wusstig Borja.

 Career

 Muna is a former radio host and a former Program Director for KGUM-FM 105.1 The Kat FM.

 Muna is a singer with Radiants, a family band in Guam.
 Muna is also a certified fitness instructor.

 In 2016, Muna was a staff member at the Office of Lt.
 Governor Ray Tenorio.